 Lucie calls the Monk "The Meddling Monk", the first time he's ever been officially called that in all of Doctor Who.
 He has been called that by fans for quite some time.

-Real-Life Relative: Jake McGann, who voices Alexander David "Alex" Campbell (Eighth Doctor), is the son of Eighth Doctor actor Paul McGann.
+Real-Life Relative: From "An Earthly Child" onwards, Jake McGann, who voices Alexander David "Alex" Campbell (the Doctor's great-grandson), is the son of Eighth Doctor actor Paul McGann.

 Recursive Adaptation: Big Finish has produced audio versions of the two major Doctor Who stage plays, The Ultimate Adventure (with Colin Baker) and The Seven Keys to Doomsday (with Trevor Martin reprising his stage role as a non-TV Doctor).